A microscopic Ginzburg--Landau theory and singlet ordering in Sr$_2$RuO$_4$: Order parameters and further plots

 \section{Order parameters and further plots}

 The lattice harmonics for the order parameters of Tab.~\ref{tab:Representations} are in general band-dependent.
-It turns out that the microscopically obtained gap structures of Ref.~\onlinecite{RoisingEA19} (at $J/U = 0.20$) can be well described by the lowest three lattice harmonics.
-The result of a fitting procedure of the order parameters of symmetries $A_{1g}$, $A_{2g}$, $B_{1g}$, and $B_{2g}$ are shown in Table~\ref{tab:A1gA2gfit} and \ref{tab:B1gB2gfit}.
+The microscopically obtained gap structures of Ref.~\onlinecite{RoisingEA19} (at $J/U = 0.20$) can be well described by the lowest three lattice harmonics.
+The result of a fitting procedure of the order parameters of symmetries $A_{1g}$, $A_{2g}$, $B_{1g}$, and $B_{2g}$ are listed in Table~\ref{tab:A1gA2gfit} and \ref{tab:B1gB2gfit}, and shown in Fig.~\ref{fig:OPs}.
+We note that these order parameters strictly were obtained for a different band structure (i.e.~a three-dimensional dispersion based on a band structure fit) than that described in App.~\ref{sec:TBModel}, though the quantitative differences are small in terms of the Fermi surface physics.
+For the purpose of quantifying the heat capacity anomaly in a realistic model we take these order parameters as reasonable input for the Ginzburg--Landau minimization procedure, while noting that the framework developed here is general and may be employed for other input order parameters in future work.

 To supplement the results for the heat capacity ratio $\eta$ shown in Fig.~\ref{fig:JumpB1gA2g}, Fig.~\ref{fig:JumpB1gA2gSimple} shows the result of the same calculation using only the leading lattice harmonic.
-Comparing the two figures demonstrates that the results are fairly insensitive to the precise structure of the gap.
+Comparing the two figures shows that including more structure in the order parameter increases the size of the parameter space compatible with experiment~\cite{LiEA19}.

 Moreover, Fig.~\ref{fig:JumpAdditionalOPS} shows the outcome of the same calculation for the alternative order parameter combination $A_{1g} + i B_{2g}$, using the three leading lattice harmonics from Table~\ref{tab:A1gA2gfit} and \ref{tab:B1gB2gfit} here, respectively.
+For this order parameter combination the results indicate compatibility with experiments when $\Delta_{0,B_{2g}} \lesssim 0.4 \Delta_{0, A_{1g}}$.

-Finally, Fig.~\ref{fig:RGWeights2} shows the results of minimizing the GL theory of Sec.~\ref{sec:multicomp} for the $A_{1g} + i B_{2g}$ order parameter.
+Finally, Fig.~\ref{fig:RGWeights2} shows the results of minimizing the GL theory of Sec.~\ref{sec:Derivation} for the $A_{1g} + i B_{2g}$ order parameter.